serhiiarkhypiuk/weather/README.md

-# weather
+# Weather widget

-A weather widget was made as a part of JS api requesting practice
+A weather widget was created using React as a part of api requesting practice